mreppell/Karp/README.md

 **-\-no\_harp\_filter**  | Turn off the likelihood z-score filter.
 **-\-fail**            | Output a file listing the reads that fail to pseudoalign and those that are excluded by<br>the maximum likelihood z-score filter.
 **-\-max\_em\_it**       | Maximum number of iterations of EM algorithm before declaring failure<br>to converge [default = 1000].
+**-\-readinfo**          | Adds additional output file, that contains the posterior probabilities assigned to each individual read after the EM algorithm converges.
+The format is one read per line, followed by pairs of (percentage,reference ID from fasta).

 #### Tabulate
 After multiple samples have been classified using Karp, the program can be used to calculate some basic summary statistics using the 'tabulate' command.